foamify/jxl/README.md

 # jxl

-A Flutter plugin to view jxl images.
+A Dart/Flutter plugin to decode and view jxl images.

 Binder to the rust [jxl-oxide](https://github.com/tirr-c/jxl-oxide/) library.